Recreation Management and Policy Major: Program and Event Management Option (B.S.)

 RMP courses completed to fulfill the elective course requirement may not be used to fulfill the emphasis area requirement; unless prior approval from the student's academic advisor is granted.

 A supervised internship (RMP 764) is required of all majors and serves as their major capstone requirement.
 The internship is designed to create a bridge between theory and practical application.
 Students, working with their advisers and the internship coordinator, select an appropriate setting based on their professional and career interests.
-They must register for a 10-16 credit full-time internship that ranges from 10 to 16 weeks and is under the supervision of a qualified professional.
+They must register for an 8 or 12 credit full-time internship that ranges from 10 to 16 weeks and is under the supervision of a qualified professional.
 Specific requirements are identified in the Internship Manual available from the Department of Recreation Management and Policy.

 - Students will know and demonstrate the nature and scope of the recreation, events, and tourism profession and their associated industries.